Professional Master of Education (Post Primary Education)

 The DCU Institute of Education is home to leading global research centres in the areas of Assessment, Evaluation, Citizenship and Human Rights Education and Anti-Bullying.
 Students will benefit from the expertise in these centres to develop knowledge, skills and opportunities.
 DCU promotes a spirit of leadership, inquiry, reflection and evaluation as students develop professional practice and recognise the importance of their own lifelong learning.

-Dates for 2020 Applications are as follows:
+Dates for 2023 Applications

 In line with the current government campaign to increase the supply of teachers in subjects of national priority, additional places will be reserved for applicants who meet the requirements for the priority subjects listed below:

 Mathematics, Applied Mathematics, Physics, Chemistry, Irish, German, French, Italian and Spanish.

 The Professional Master of Education (PME) programme starts in late August each year.
 Students are required to complete an Induction Programme which runs in advance of formal lectures.
 Formal lectures begin in September and are held in DCU St. Patrick's Campus, Drumcondra on Tuesday and Wednesday from 4pm to 8pm.
 Students will participate in lectures, seminars, tutorials and online components.

 The programme includes two school placements.
 Students complete placement in one school in Year 1 and in a different school in Year 2.
 Placements can occur in a variety of school settings including Voluntary Secondary Schools, Educate Together Secondary Schools, Community Colleges, Community Schools and Comprehensive Schools.

 Students must secure their own placements in a recognised post-primary school within the Republic of Ireland.
 Only the first placement needs to be secured at the time of application.